davidtchiu/davidtchiu.github.io/teaching/cs455/proj/index.md

 2. What do I hope to have done by the end of the week?
 3. What elements might impede me from accomplishing my goals for the week?

 Please have someone record everyone's responses to these questions.
-I will check in regularly to ensure good progress is being made by all team members.
+I will check in regularly to ensure good progress is being made by all team members.** Your scrum log figures into your final grade.**

 [demo](#demo)
 #### Presentation/Demo Requirements